Nara 3rd district

-Nara 3rd district (奈良県第3区, Nara-ken dai-sanku or simply 奈良3区, Nara-sanku) is a single-member constituency of the House of Representatives in the national Diet of Japan located in Nara Prefecture.
+Nara 3rd district (奈良県第3区, Nara-ken dai-sanku or simply 奈良3区, Nara-sanku) is a single-member constituency of the House of Representatives in the National Diet of Japan located in Nara Prefecture.

 LDP candidate Taido Tanose was elected in 2017.
-After it was revealed that during the COVID-19 pandemic in Tokyo Tanose had visited a hostess club he resigned from the party and ran as an Independent in the 2021 election.
-After reelection he rejoined the LDP.
+Tanose resigned from the party and ran as an Independent in the 2021 election following reports that he had visited a hostess club during the COVID-19 pandemic in Tokyo.
+After reelection, he rejoined the LDP.